corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/performance-testing/r3-performance-runs.md

 ## Test Network

-The performance test runs in a self contained test network consisting of
+The performance test runs in a self-contained test network consisting of

-* 4 node machines, each running one Corda node
+* 4 node machines, each running one Corda node.
-* 1 simple notary running on a separate machine
+* 1 simple notary running on a separate machine.
-* separate database servers for all the nodes
+* Separate database servers for all the nodes.
-* optionally a doorman/network map server - the test network can be set up using the bootstrapper or the network map approach - this does not impact performance however.
+* Optionally a doorman/network map server - the test network can be set up using the bootstrapper or the network map approach - this does not impact performance, however.

 The performance network sits behind a firewall that allows incoming connections only via SSH, however the machines within the network can connect to each other on a range of ports (Corda Remote Procedure Call (RPC), Corda peer to peer connection (P2P) and JDBC connections to various database servers are all allowed).

 {{< figure alt="performance cluster" zoom="../resources/performance-cluster.png" >}}

 A Corda JMeter server instance is running on all 4 nodes and on the notary server.
 The JMeter client connects to the JMeter server instances via SSH tunnels.
 As the JMeter servers run within the firewalled network, they are free to open RPC connections to any of the Corda nodes - which one they connect to is configured in the JMeter test plan.